 - Indian government steel has pinned its hopes on an early compromise automobile.

 One essential consideration is that automobile store management must have a policy regarding texting and other social media during business hours.
-For salespeople, being connected means having access to and working the various social media avenues during work hours.
+For salespeople, being connected means accessing and working the various social media avenues during work hours.

-If someone is sending personal texts on company time, they steal from their employer (they are on the clock, and time is money).
-There was a day when people used to go to work and actually work.”
-Bravo to Cathie for having the intestinal fortitude to express what most automobile sales managers believe but are not gutsy enough to speak.
+The Service Center will need to be used occasionally.
+How much texting and social media activity during work hours is acceptable?
+That’s the question.
+Understanding the demographic of your market.
+We can only answer that the constant question is any: online activity not focused on moving the business forward during work hours is stealing.
+Cathie wrote on Blogspot that if someone sends personal texts on company time, they steal from their employer (they are on the clock, and time is money).
+There was a day when people used to go to work and work.”
+Bravo to Cathie for having the intestinal fortitude to express what most automobile sales managers believe but are not brave enough to speak.